jordancalhoun/jordancalhoun.com/src/lib/posts/7-unexpected-things-i-learned-when-i-quit-drinking.md

 coverImage: '7-unexpected-things/cover-image.webp'
 coverWidth: 4
 coverHeight: 3
-excerpt: 'There have been a handful of things that happed when I quit drinking alcohol that I didn’t expect.
+excerpt: 'There have been a handful of things that happend when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them.'
-preview: 'There have been a handful of things that happed when I quit drinking alcohol that I didn’t expect.
+preview: 'There have been a handful of things that happend when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them below...'
 ---

-There have been a handful of things that happed when I quit drinking alcohol that I didn’t expect.
+There have been a handful of things that happend when I quit drinking alcohol that I didn’t expect.
 I have compiled a list of the most significant ones and a little bit about them below.

 ### Not Everything Is Alcohols Fault